BarisTuncer/A-Rapid-Introduction-to-Modern-Cmake/README.md

 Apparently, the most useful utility is `format`.
 Run it and see the difference via `git diff`.
 That's what I do.

+## Note:
+If you are getting an error like:
+YAML:4:16: error: unknown key 'Delimiter'
+  - Delimiter: pb

+Then remove the lines in .clang-format
+RawStringFormats:
+  - Delimiter: pb
+    Language: TextProto
+    BasedOnStyle: google